eSIM Kazakhstan: Best Plans, Providers & Setup Guide (2026)

 International Roaming

-Most international carriers offer Kazakhstan roaming, but at extreme prices, typically $5-15 per MB.
+Most international carriers offer Kazakhstan roaming, but at extreme prices.
+According to the GSMA's international roaming price transparency report, data roaming charges in non-treaty countries like Kazakhstan can reach $5-15 per MB for customers on standard contracts.
 A single day of normal usage could cost $50-100.
 Always disable data roaming and use an eSIM or local SIM instead.

 Frequently Asked Questions